top of page

 BCG Vaccine Research

-Does BCG vaccination work to stop Tuberculosis (TB)?
-Emerging research shows BCG immunisation provides protection not only against TB, but even other non-TB infections.
-The BCG vaccine helps to protect not only TB disease (active TB), but also TB infection (latent TB).
+Does the BCG vaccine provide protection against Tuberculosis (TB)?
+Emerging research shows BCG injection provides protection not only against TB, but even other non-TB infections.
+TB vaccination helps to prevent not only TB disease (active TB), but also TB infection (latent TB).
 BCG vaccination is worthwhile in Australia, as it ensures greater protection against TB, the world's number one infectious disease.

 See below to view research articles about the BCG vaccine, including studies conducted within Australia.